olegdayo/distributed-computing/HW01-PySpark/README.md

     └── main.py
 ```

-To be honest, launching virtual machines is a quite tedious process, so I decided to automise it with Docker.
+To be honest, launching virtual machines is a quite tedious process, so I decided to automise it with *Docker*

-The whole script of Compose:
+The whole script of *Compose*:
 ```yaml
 version: "3.3"
 services: